North-West Frontier Province

 The North-West Frontier Province (abbr.
 NWFP), commonly known as Sarhad (lit.
+'Frontier'), was a province of Pakistan from 1947 to 1955 and from 1970 to 2010; (Note: It was dissolved in 1955 under the One Unit Scheme and merged into a unified province of West Pakistan, alongside Baluchistan, Sind, West Punjab, and several princely states.

-'Frontier'), was a province of Pakistan from 1947 to 1955 and from 1970 to 2010; and prior, a province of British India from its establishment in 1901 to Pakistan's independence in 1947.
+It was restored in 1970 under Legal Framework Order, alongside Balochistan, Punjab, and Sindh, upon the dissolution of the province of West Pakistan.) and prior, a province of British India from its establishment in 1901 to Pakistan's independence in 1947.
 It was established from the north-western districts of British Punjab during the British Raj.
 Following the referendum in 1947 to join either Pakistan or India, the province voted hugely in favour of joining Pakistan and it acceded accordingly on 14 August 1947.
-It was dissolved to form a unified province of West Pakistan in 1955 upon promulgation of One Unit Scheme and was reestablished in 1970.
-It was known by this name until 19 April 2010, when it was dissolved and redesignated as the province of Khyber Pakhtunkhwa following the enactment of the Eighteenth Amendment to the Constitution of Pakistan.
+It was dissolved to form a unified province of West Pakistan in 1955 upon promulgation of One Unit Scheme and was restored in 1970.
+It was known by this name until 9 November 2010, when it was officially redesignated as the Province of Khyber Pakhtunkhwa following the coming into effect of the Eighteenth Amendment to the Constitution of Pakistan, for which the amendment bill was passed on 15 April 2010, signed into law by the President on 19 April 2010, and officially came into effect on 9 November 2010, coinciding with the completion of 110 years of the province and marking the province's renaming.

 The province covered an area of 70709 km2, including much of the current Khyber Pakhtunkhwa province but excluding the Federally Administered Tribal Areas and the former princely states of Amb, Chitral, Dir, Phulra and Swat.
 Its capital was the city of Peshawar, and the province was composed of six divisions (Bannu, Dera Ismail Khan, Hazara, Kohat, Mardan, and Peshawar Division; Malakand was later added as the seventh division).
 Until 1947, the province was bordered by five princely states to the north, the minor states of the Gilgit Agency to the northeast, the province of Punjab to the east and the province of Balochistan to the south.
 The Kingdom of Afghanistan lay to the northwest, with the Federally Administered Tribal Areas forming a buffer zone between the two.